Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Empirical Analysis

 \subsubsection{Time periods}

 We next evaluate the out-of-sample performance in the time-series of the higher-order factor model against the benchmark factor models (i.e., CAPM, FF3, FF5, and FF5M).
 Specifically, we first split the sample into two 50-50 subsamples based on the time series, where we denote the first half of the sample as the training sample and the second half as the out-of-sample.
 Then, we estimate the covariances and the SDF loadings in the training sample based on the different factor models.
 We denote the $R^{2}$ from these estimations as $R_{train}^{2}$.
-Lastly, we compare the average asset returns in the out-of-sample to the predicted asset returns using covarainces and the SDF loadings estimated from the training sample to obtain the out-of-sample $R^{2}$, or $R_{oos}^{2}$.
+Lastly, we compare the average asset returns in the out-of-sample to the predicted asset returns using covariances and the SDF loadings estimated from the training sample to obtain the out-of-sample $R^{2}$, or $R_{oos}^{2}$.
 We note that both the $R_{train}^{2}$ and the $R_{oos}^{2}$ are likely to be lower than the full sample $R^{2}$ for any model due to estimation errors, especially related to average returns.
 It is well-known that estimations of the average equity returns are noisy and require a long time series.
 Therefore, our focus is comparing $R_{oos}^{2}$ for the higher-order factor model against those of the benchmark factor models.

 Table \ref{tab:Comparison-of-R-squareds} presents the results.
 The $R_{oos}^{2}$s of CAPM and the FF3 factor model are close to zero.
 The $R_{oos}^{2}$s of the FF5 factor model and the FF5M factor model are 7\% and 8.9\%, representing an improvement from the CAPM and the FF3 factor model.
-The $R_{oos}^{2}$ of higher-order factor model selected from the FS-FMB procedure is significantly larger than the benchmark factor models at 15.8\%, which is about twice as high as the $R_{oos}^{2}$s of FF5 and FF5M factor models.
-Additionally, in untabulated result, we repeat the exercise but select the higher-order factors in the training sample.
-The magnitude of the $R_{oos}^{2}$ is close to Column (5) at 14.8\%.
+The $R_{oos}^{2}$ of the higher-order factor model selected from the FS-FMB procedure is significantly larger than the benchmark factor models at 14.8\%, which is about twice as high as the $R_{oos}^{2}$s of FF5 and FF5M factor models.
+The $R_{oos}^{2}$ of the higher-order factor model where higher-order factors are selected in the training sample is similar at 15.8\%.